Period acne is often misunderstood, with many blaming the menstrual cycle itself for the breakouts.

-This increase in oil production causes the pores to swell and open, additionally trapping dirt, thus creating a perfect airless environment for acne-causing bacteria to thrive inside the pore.
+This increase in oil production causes the pores to swell and expand, additionally trapping dirt and creating a perfect airless environment for acne-causing bacteria to thrive inside the pore.

-But when it comes to the skin, hormonal changes do not only affect you during that time of the month – they affect you and the behavior of your skin almost all the time.
+But when it comes to the skin, hormonal changes not only affect you during that time of the month – they affect your skin’s behavior almost all the time.

 Cortisol is the body’s stress-reaction hormone that can stimulate the sebaceous glands to produce more oil which then leads to more clogging and acne breakouts.

-You are probably asking yourself what are you supposed to do with all this information now, thinking that your entire body is somehow against you.
+At this point, you are probably thinking that your entire body is somehow against you.

 How Do You Know If Your Acne Is Hormonal?

 Here are the key indicators that can clarify if your acne is hormonal: